 The Hi-Hat King – Yamaha DTX532K

-The nice thing about the DTX532K, that hold it above lower tier kits, is two fold.
+The nice thing about the DTX532K, that hold it above lower tier kits, is two-fold.
 The actual Hi-Hat stand adds a level of realism to playing that electronic pedals just cannot match.
-Additionally there are 3 trigger zones on the snare and cymbals for realistic articulation and tone.
+Additionally, there are 3 trigger zones on the snare and cymbals for realistic articulation and tone.
 With the DTX532K you’ll get some of the most realistic responses possible from any electronic kit on the market.
 Whilst it isn’t a ‘top tier’ option, it certainly is a heavy hitter.

 The Perfect Beginner – Roland TD-1KV

 If you’re new to drumming then the TD-1KV is the perfect entry level kit for you.
-The snare mesh is nice and responsive, the toms and hi-hats are positioned and ready to go from the moment you unpack it, and its easy to plug and play with USB connectivity to your DAW.
-You’ll also find it has an AUX in for practicing alone with your mp3 player or smart phone, but better yet it comes with a metronome so you can practice your fundamentals any time.
+The snare mesh is nice and responsive, the toms and hi-hats are positioned and ready to go from the moment you unpack it, and it’s easy to plug and play with USB connectivity to your DAW.
+You’ll also find it has an AUX in for practising alone with your mp3 player or smartphone, but better yet it comes with a metronome so you can practice your fundamentals any time.
 There isn’t a lot to write home about in terms of features, but if you’re looking for a set of cheap triggers that you can play with sticks then this is your best bet.